dotherightthing/wpdtrt-anchorlinks/README.md

 * replacement of the anchor links list title with the summary heading
 * highlighting of the anchor link corresponding to the content section currently in view
-* injection of theme elements below the anchor links list

 Dynamic content is implemented using Intersection Observers (requires JavaScript / modern browser or MS Edge 15+).

 Pinning toggles a class of `.wpdtrt-anchorlinks--sticky` on `.wpdtrt-anchorlinks`.

-To control dynamic content, add the following data attribute to an element:
+To control dynamic content, add the following attribute to the shortcode element:

 ```html
 data-anchorlinks-controls="pinning"